bboynton97/Cancer_Prediction_NN/README.md

 With the XOR dataset, it is easy to get >99% accuracy with a 2,2,1 network.
 This is arguably the easiest dataset possible for a neural network and anything short of 95% is laughable.

 The breast cancer dataset is slightly different.
 While there are easily identifiable patterns, it does make for an interesting 9-dimensional classification problem.
 Having use this dataset extensively at my job, it's easy to achieve greater than 90% accuracy regularly when using TensorFlow or other deep learning libraries.
+With this neural network, I've been steadily getting ~95% accuracies.

 **Want to see some of the best worst code you have ever seen?**: